I watched the sunset out the train window while headed to Russia, traveling with an organization called “Cry for Life.”

 Friend, how do you feel about making a mistake?
 Are you comfortable or fearful of making them?
 The truth is, God is bigger than any of the mistakes we make, and He has the power to help us when we mess up.

-Share one way you can show God today that You’re thankful He redeems mistakes.
+Share ways you can show God you’re thankful He redeems mistakes.